 SCORE: A FILM MUSIC DOCUMENTARY was Schrader’s directorial debut, and has attracted a cult following, including a weekly show based on the documentary, Score: The Podcast, which interviews leading musical storytellers about music’s role in cinema and culture.

 Schrader has toured with several independent film, music and educational organizations and regularly speaks about the impact of media and culture.
-He has spoken at The GRAMMY Museum, Google, Dolby Laboratories, TCL Chinese Theatre, Indianapolis Symphony Orchestra, Nevada Museum of Art, and has been a guest to many international film festivals.
+He has spoken at Google, the Smithsonian, The Grammy Museum, Dolby Laboratories, Hollywood’s historic Chinese Theatre, and at other events for local nonprofits, schools, orchestras, local museums and film festivals.

 Prior to founding Epicleff Media, Schrader was an Emmy Award-winning producer for news organizations including CBS and NBC.
-His investigative and consumer reporting has changed lives and laws, and resulted in millions of dollars returned to consumers and communities.
+His investigative and consumer reporting has changed lives and laws, and resulted in millions of dollars returned to consumers and communities, and held public officials accountable for their use of taxpayer funds.
 During his time at NBC, Schrader successfully launched an Emmy Award-winning “entertainment-investigative” franchise which focused on deep dives in Hollywood and the entertainment world beyond.
 Notably, he also earned awards for his editing techniques on the franchise, which blended a flashy, entertainment style with traditional journalistic structure.
 While working for NBC, he also produced pieces for DuPont-Columbia- and Peabody Award-winning investigative reporter Joel Grover of NBC Los Angeles, including several pieces which uncovered the Mayor of Los Angeles Antonio Villaraigosa lying about water consumption during the California drought, farmers markets selling chemically grown produce, and major companies, including major restaurants, skirting health and safety regulations, empowering consumers with his reports to make educated decisions.

-Schrader’s investigative journalism for CBS included regular consumer and government reporting that examined California Governor Jerry Brown’s oversight of the California budget and overspending, and more than $1.5M in property taxes mistaken charged to residents of California, which Schrader’s reporting reversed.
+Schrader’s investigative journalism for CBS included regular consumer and government reporting that examined California Governor Jerry Brown’s oversight of the California budget and overspending (who, on one occasion, called Schrader “a clown” at a press event), and $1.5M in property taxes mistaken charged to residents of California, which Schrader’s reporting reversed.

 Schrader is a graduate of the School of Cinematic Arts and Annenberg School for Communication at the University of Southern California, where he helped to launch the Southern California Business Film Festival in 2008 and was Executive Producer of the award-winning nightly student newscast Annenberg Television News, where his work won awards for best newscast and news website.